Skip to content

 Found an error or have a newer source?
 Corrections to factual errors take priority over new entries.

-Malware was discovered in the npm package autotel-mcp-instrumentation.
+The npm package root-locator contains malware that grants full system compromise to attackers.
 Any computer with this package installed or running should be considered fully compromised.
-All secrets and keys must be rotated immediately from a different computer.

 npmCompromised package